RobinHerbots/Inputmask/inputmask-pages/src/assets/OtherExtensions.md

 Inputmask("ssn").mask(selector);
 ```

-You can find/modify/extend these aliases in the extensions.js
+You can find/modify/extend these aliases in lib/extensions/ (extensions.js aggregates the individual ip, email, url, cssunit, mac, vin, ssn and definitions modules).